jackhlay/Chessguy/README.txt

 Hello!

-Thank you for your interest in my Chess Engine. all progress is on the "Progress-Tube" branch.
+Thank you for your interest in my Chess Engine.
+It's a bit of a mess right now.
-This project is written in python.
+Currently in the process of moving to a Java front end, from a former python front + back end.

 Here are the milestones:
 Surpassed: